laiquet/idtrackerai-enhanced/docs/source/install/installation.rst

 Install without a graphics device
 =================================

-The :ref:`segmentation app`, the :ref:`validator_reference` and the :ref:`video generator` do **not** require Pytorch and, hence, they do not need a dedicated graphics device.
-You can use these tools by installing **only** the steps 1 to 3 of :ref:`install idtracker.ai`.
+The :ref:`segmentation app`, the :ref:`validator_reference`, and the :ref:`video generator` do **not** require PyTorch and therefore do not need a dedicated graphics device.
+To use only these tools, follow steps 1, 2, and 4 of :ref:`install idtracker.ai` — you can skip step 3 (the PyTorch installation).

-This kind of installation can be useful to control a full installation located in a remote computer.
-You can prepare your input parameters on your local machine, run the tracking on remote and validate and process the output in your local machine again.
+This is useful when controlling a remote machine that runs the full installation: prepare your input parameters locally, run the tracking on the remote machine, then validate and process the output locally.

-You can also install PyTorch without any graphics device (running in your CPU).
-Follow the steps 1 to 3 of :ref:`install idtracker.ai` and install Pytorch by selecting *Compute Platform: CPU* in :external:`their site <https://pytorch.org/get-started/locally/#start-locally>`.
+You can also install PyTorch without a graphics device so that it runs on your CPU.
+Follow all four steps of :ref:`install idtracker.ai`, but in step 3 select *Compute Platform: CPU* on the :external:`PyTorch site <https://pytorch.org/get-started/locally/#start-locally>`.

 This installation can be useful if you want to track a single animal, or to :ref:`track without identities`.
 In these cases the identification algorithms are not used and you won't notice the lack of a proper GPU.
 However, if you want to track multiple animals with identification, the neural network algorithms will run very slowly on your CPU, making this installation unusable for large videos.